csells/go_router/README.md

 The `FamilyTabsPage` is a stateful widget that takes the currently selected family as a parameter.
-It uses the index of that family in the list of families to set the currenly selected tab.
+It uses the index of that family in the list of families to set the currently selected tab.
 However, instead of switching the currently selected tab to whatever the user clicks on, it uses navigation to get to that index instead.
 It's the use of navigation that changes the address in the address bar.
 And, the way that the tab index is switched is via the call to